All Episodes

 I did feel like a bird.

-And this guy, I think he I think he gave a little bit of longer ride because we're Amish and stuff.
+And this guy, I think he, I think he gave a little bit of a longer ride because we're Amish and stuff.

-And he we like went on sideways on the we went sideways on the like on the above the lake and stuff, cause like if you hit water really far off, it's like it's pretty much like concrete, I think.
+Cause like if you hit water really far off, it's like, it's pretty much like concrete, I think.

 Yeah.

-So we went sideways, it almost felt like I was falling off.
+So we went sideways and almost felt like I was falling off, but I had my trusty seatbelt on and stuff.

 It was right after I went to your concert.